VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 curl http://localhost/my-organization/SwaggerPetstore/v2/pet/20002085
 ```

-The response of the `curl` command should look similar to the following output.
+The response of the `curl` command should look similar to the following output (where `ORGANIZATION_NAME`/`PUBLIC_KEY_FINGERPRINT` are derived from the certificate generated in [step 3](../retrieve-a-demo-certificate.md)).

 ```
-nlx-inway: permission denied, organization "Your organization name" or public key "Your public key fingerprint" is not allowed access.
+nlx-inway: permission denied, organization "ORGANIZATION_NAME" or public key "PUBLIC_KEY_FINGERPRINT" is not allowed access.
 ```

 We are denied access because we first need to request access.
 This is one of the key features of NLX Management!